 In spring 2017, RCWS sponsored the art workshops and vocational training programs to encourage creativity and learn professional skills among 143 children residing at the Pushkingorodsky orphanage.

 The Nikolo-Solbinsky Orphanage (Solba) is a unique facility that provides girls between the ages of 3 and 16 with food, clothes and medical treatment as well as a progressive secondary education with an emphasis on health and the arts.
+Currently, over 90 girld live at the Solba orphanage.
 The goal of the organization is to nurture a rising generation of spiritually, morally, and physically vibrant women.
 The orphanage is located in the woods, a healthy environment where the girls eat naturally grown food supplied by Solba’s own farm.
 In 2015, RCWS awarded a grant for the purchase of art supplies, teaching materials, as well as funds to cover the orphanage’s heating and electricity costs.
 In 2016, RCWS awarded a grant to cover the costs of heat, electricity, boiler maintenance and office equipment.

 In 2017, RCWS sponsored the embroidery and sewing equipment allowing the Solba College to launch the sewing department.
 Currently, over 300 children are enrolled at the Solba College.
 Among the students are orphans that reside at Solba and children from low income families from local villages.